valerianF/noisemonitor/README.md

 ### Data analysis and plotting

 The hard part is over, now you can just compute the descriptors you want from the SoundMonitor class instance.
-Individual average descriptors are returned as dictionnaries:
+Individual average descriptors are returned as dictionnaries.

 ```python
 leq_am = average.leq(7, 12) # Equivalent level and percentiles between 7am and 12am